-The Shankland conclusions against Miller were clearly negative, but the one systematic statistical analysis of his Mt.
-Wilson data merely confirmed what Miller said all along, that there was a clear and systematic periodic effect in the interferometer data.
+The Shankland conclusions against Miller were clearly negative, but the one systematic statistical analysis of his Mount Wilson data merely confirmed what Miller said all along, that there was a clear and systematic periodic effect in the interferometer data.
 The Shankland paper also confirmed Miller's contention that this periodic effect was not the product of random errors or mechanical effects.
-The Shankland team subsequently searched for temperature artefacts in Miller's data, but failed to undertake any systematic analysis of his centrally-important Mt.
-Wilson data in this regard.
-Instead, they made a biased selections of a few published and unpublished data sets obtained from different periods in Miller's research, from different experimental locations, including from his control experiments at Case School.
+The Shankland team subsequently searched for temperature artifacts in Miller's data, but they failed to undertake any systematic analysis of his centrally important Mount Wilson data in this regard.
+Instead, they made biased selections of a few published datasets and unpublished datasets obtained from different periods in Miller's research, from different experimental locations, and including from his control experiments at the Case School.

-Miller's most conclusive 1925-26 Mt.
-Wilson experiments encompassed a total of 6,402 turns of the interferometer, recorded on over 300 individual data sheets.
-[10] That was the data the Shankland team should have been focused upon and evaluated systematically.
-Instead, only a few of Miller's data sheets from these most centrally-important experiments were selected - certainly less than 10% of the data available to them was brought into discussion - and then only after being firstly dissected to extract only those data which could most easily be misconstrued as evidence for presumed temperature artefacts.
+Miller's most conclusive 1925-1926 Mount Wilson experiments encompassed a total of 6,402 turns of the interferometer, recorded on more than 300 individual datasheets.
+That was the data the Shankland team should have focused on and evaluated systematically.
+Instead, only a few of Miller's datasheets from these most centrally important experiments were selected-certainly less than 10% of the data available to them was brought into discussion-and then only after being firstly dissected to extract only those data that could most easily be misconstrued as evidence for presumed temperature anomalies.
 For certain, some of the data held up for public critique came from Miller's control experiments at Case, or possibly from trial runs when technical "bugs" were being worked out in the apparatus and building.
 Miller is no longer alive to inform us about his data, but the Shankland team willy-nilly lumped together both published and unpublished data, without comment.